BREAKING

 you aren't instantly available when he/she wants you, they

-could forage for attention/mirroring elsewhere.
-In a sense, partners
+could forage for attention and mirroring elsewhere.
+In a sense,

 Never

-ask your Borderline questions to elicit their empathy or
+ask your Borderline questions to elicit their sympathy

-understanding!
-You're trying to engage a 3 year old,
+or understanding!
+You're attempting to engage a three year

-remember?
-He/she won't relate to your pain, or comprehend the motivation
+old, remember?
+He/she cannot relate to your pain, nor comprehend

-behind your questioning.
-You must only make statements that start
+the motivation behind your questioning.
+You must only offer statements

-etc. A small child has zero capacity for reason.
-Stop expecting
+etc. A small child has zero capacity for empathy.
+Stop

-this developmentally arrested guy/gal to 'get' what you're trying
+expecting this developmentally arrested guy/gal to 'get' what you're

 The